takeshi-fukasawa/EPL/mc-am2007/README.md

 # Replication code of "Jacobian-free Efficient Pseudo-Likelihood (EPL) Algorithm" (Fukasawa, 2024)

-This repository contains replication codes of the paper titled "Jacobian-free Efficient Pseudo-Likelihood (EPL) Algorithm" by Takeshi Fukasawa, proposing a novel and simple procedure to compute EPL estimator without coding Jacobians of the equilibrium constraint.
+This repository contains the replication code of the paper titled "Jacobian-free Efficient Pseudo-Likelihood (EPL) Algorithm" by Takeshi Fukasawa, proposing a novel and simple procedure to compute the EPL estimator proposed by Dearing and Blevins (2024) without coding Jacobians of the equilibrium constraint.

+The code is based on the replication code of Dearing and Blevins (2024).
+In the code, we can validate the performance of the proposed Jacobian-free method in the setting first considered in Aguirregabiria and Mira (2007).

-We can run the numerical experiments by running the code mc_main.m.
+We can run all the numerical experiments shown in the paper by running mc_main.m in "mc-am2007" folder.

 ## References
-* Berry, S., Levinsohn, J., & Pakes, A. (1995).
-Automobile Prices in Market Equilibrium.
-Econometrica, 63(4), 841-890.
-* Berry, S., Levinsohn, J., & Pakes, A. (1999).
-Voluntary export restraints on automobiles: Evaluating a trade policy.
-American Economic Review, 89(3), 400-431.
-* Conlon, C., & Gortmaker, J. (2020).
-Best practices for differentiated products demand estimation with pyblp.
-The RAND Journal of Economics, 51(4), 1108-1161.
+* Aguirregabiria, V., & Mira, P. (2007).
+Sequential estimation of dynamic discrete games.
+Econometrica, 75(1), 1-53.

+* Dearing, A., & Blevins, J. R. (2024).
+Efficient and convergent sequential pseudo-likelihood estimation of dynamic discrete games.
+Review of Economic Studies, rdae050.

 * Fukasawa, T. (2024).
-Fast and simple inner-loop algorithms of static/dynamic BLP estimations. arXiv preprint arXiv:2404.04494.
-* Nevo, A. (2001).
-Measuring market power in the ready-to-eat cereal industry.
-Econometrica, 69(2), 307-342.
+Jacobian-free Efficient Pseudo-Likelihood (EPL) Algorithm. arXiv preprint arXiv:XXXX.